FaresMallouli/Gemma3nEyeGuardian/README.md

 *   **Gemma 3n is 100% Offline:** The core AI logic—analyzing video frames and classifying text with Gemma 3n—is performed entirely on-device and requires no internet.

 *   **The Voice Check-in Trade-off:** The interactive check-in currently uses Android's built-in `SpeechRecognizer` service.
 While reliable, this service often requires an internet connection for the highest accuracy.
-For users who cannot be online or prefer not to use cloud-based recognition, this presents a challenge.
+This presents a challenge for users who are either unable to be online or who prefer not to use cloud-based recognition for privacy reasons.

-*   **Our Safety-First Solution:** We have engineered the system to treat **any failure or ambiguity in the voice check-in process as a potential emergency.** As shown in the `onError` and `onResults` callbacks in `VideoAnalysisActivity.kt`, if a clear, positive response is not received—whether due to no internet, background noise, or an unintelligible reply—the app will escalate to `CODE_RED` and send the alert.
+*   **Our Safety-First Solution:** We have engineered the system to treat **any failure or ambiguity in the voice check-in process as a potential emergency.** This directly addresses both key scenarios:
+    1.  **For users without internet:** If the `SpeechRecognizer` service cannot be reached, the system doesn't wait.
+    2.  **For users who value absolute privacy:** If a user has disabled network access, the result is the same.

+    In all cases where a clear, positive response is not received—whether due to no internet, background noise, or an unintelligible reply—the app defaults to the safest possible action: **it immediately escalates to `CODE_RED` and sends the alert.**

-This ensures that we never risk a "false negative" (missing a real emergency) due to a connectivity issue. **The safety of the user is the primary, non-negotiable objective.**
+This ensures that we never risk a "false negative" (missing a real emergency). **The safety of the user is the primary, non-negotiable objective.**

----

 ## 📂 Project Structure